dinayrore/analytics-e-commerce-app/docs/project-architecture/how-to-setup-eas.md

 ## iOS

-While the Android build steps are simple and straight forward to follow, in order to build a WT project on EAS for iOS there are a few additional steps you will need to follow that are not documented online.
+While the Android build steps are simple and straight forward to follow, in order to build a project on EAS for iOS there are a few additional steps you will need to follow that are not documented online.

-First, check to see that you have a WT Apple Developer account.
+First, check to see that you have a Apple Developer account.

-- If you do not, you will likely need one for WT projects and will need to get that set up at this time.
+- If you do not, you will likely need one for building shippable projects and will need to get that set up at this time.
-- Contact IT Service Desk for General Support in order to access a WT Apple Developer account.
+- Contact IT Service Desk for General Support in order to access an Apple Developer account.

 Next, ask your ED (Engineering Director) about your Apple Developer account permissions.